phpearth/docs/security/configuration.md

 * Key-value table (column types can be json, array or similar for different configuration types)
 * [EAV (entity-attribute-value)](https://en.wikipedia.org/wiki/Entity%E2%80%93attribute%E2%80%93value_model)
-* Configuration in the same table as the other entities (for example user settings)
+* Configuration in the same table as the other entities (for example, user settings)
 * ... and many other ideas

 Serialization is useful for storing values without losing their type and structure.